How to Sign Up for USPS Informed Delivery

 2. Enter your address

 USPS asks for the address where you get your mail.
-Type it in the way it's written on an envelope — street number, street name, apartment number if you have one, city, state, ZIP.
+Type it the way it's written on an envelope — street number, street name, apartment number if you have one, city, state, ZIP.

 • Already taken: someone at your address already has Informed Delivery.
 USPS will let you request access.